Marjorie Taylor Greene spoke at an event led by a white nationalist and has no regrets - NewsBreak

 Earlier this year, Greene was stripped of her committee seats after she perpetuated antisemitic stereotypes, pushed baseless QAnon theories and called for violence against Democratic leaders on social media.

-The post Marjorie Taylor Greene spoke at an event led by a white nationalist and has no regrets appeared first on Georgia Recorder .
+The post Marjorie Taylor Greene spoke at an event led by a white nationalist and has no regrets appeared first on Michigan Advance .

 Comments / 0